General

 Input and Output Directions of Events

 We can distinguish between incoming and outgoing events.
-See Table Table 3 for more information on the event directions.
+See Table 3 for more information on the event directions.

 Table 3.
 Directions of Events